Hel, Poland: Sights and culture

 Hel houses a sea life biological laboratory and there are interesting examples of naval armament and equipment exhibited throughout the town.
 There is popular beach along the shore between the inner and outer harbour walls, with a seal sanctuary (the Fokarium) just behind it.
 There is a Fishing Museum that forms part of the National Maritime Museum, Gdańsk in an old church on the sea front.

-The most easterly edge of Hel, which was once a military territory, can now be accessed by the general public making it possible to walk all the way around the peninsula.
+The most easterly edge of Hel, which was once a military territory, can now be accessed by the general public, making it possible to walk all the way around the peninsula.

 Hel is the setting for the Polish crime series Zbrodnia (2014–2015) "The Crime" in English.

+Transport

+The road leading to the town has been jokingly referred to by tourists and locals as the "highway to Hel".
+Incidentally, until 2023 the local summer bus service happened to be numbered 666, which in modern popular culture is a widely recognized symbol for Satan.
+However, due to criticism from religious groups over its associations with the number of the beast, the service was renumbered 669 in 2023.

 Climate

 Hel has an oceanic climate (Köppen: Cfb).
 Its peninsular location generates a unique climate in Poland and more similar with the northwest of Europe.